 step by step instructions

-(please scroll to the bottom of the post to find printable recipe card with ingredient amounts and detailed method)
+please scroll to the bottom of the post to find printable recipe card with ingredient amounts and detailed instructions.

-- Pour boiling water over the dates and leave to soak until the water is lukewarm.
+Step one: Pour boiling water over the dates and leave to soak until the water is lukewarm and the dates are plump.

 how long does date and walnut cake keep for?